dZev1/stats-per-year/README.md

 # stats-per-year

-Here I put all the things I've read/listened to this 2025
+Here I put all the things I've read/listened to every year.